 The 17-of-20 rule deems Cyprus domicile to have been acquired by an individual who has been tax resident in Cyprus for at least 17 of the last 20 consecutive tax years preceding the relevant year.
 Once acquired by this route, deemed-domicile lasts for the next 20 consecutive tax years of non-residence before it lapses again, which means that an individual who leaves Cyprus mid-period does not shed the deemed-domicile lightly.

 The Alternative Method is available from tax year 2026 onwards.
-An individual whose deemed-domicile crystallised before 2026 generally cannot use it for the period that has already accrued, although Circular 2/2026 contemplates limited transitional cases for an individual whose first deemed-domicile year is the year of the application or one of the two following years.
+An individual whose deemed-domicile crystallised before 2026 generally cannot use it for the period that has already accrued, although Circular 2/2026 contemplates limited transitional cases for an individual whose first deemed-domicile year is the year of the application or one of the two preceding years.
 The first five-year period that can be elected is therefore typically the period starting in the year deemed-domicile first arises for individuals whose 17-year count completes in 2026 or later.

 How to elect